DefiMan1729/ComplexPrompts/README.md

 ### Examples
 This codespace includes a variety of examples to demonstrate advanced prompt techniques:
-- **Contextual Prompts:** Learn how to set the context for your AI prompts to ensure relevant and accurate responses.
+- **Multimodal Prompts:** Learn how to prompt related to an Image.
-- **Guiding Tone and Style:** Discover how to guide the tone and style of AI responses to match your business needs.
+- **Sentiment Analysis:** Discover sentimemts from review comments.
-- **Providing Examples:** See how including examples in your prompts can enhance AI understanding and output.
+- **Extract Strcutured Output:** Extracting structured JSON output.

 ### Best Practices
 To get the most out of this guide, consider the following best practices: